dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/06/27
+Following the spatial navigation metaphor in code editors, what should be the third dimension, i.e. moving into and out of the code? 🧐 My intuition is that moving into is like zooming into function/class definition(s), and out is finding usages, or should it be a folder view?

 #### 2024/06/26
 Another idea for vertical movement in code editors is to have an "infinite scroll" by showing the "previous" or "next" file, where the order might be the order of files in the project file tree of the editor/IDE.